Why Does Amazon Do Prime Day?

-What should other retailers do to compete on Prime Day?
+What should other retailers do to compete?

 Other retailers should take advantage of Prime Day to benefit their own sales and more importantly, drive their own strategic initiatives.
 Retailer-created holidays generally focus on promoting the value proposition of that retailer; in the case of Amazon, this means highlighting the benefits of Prime.
 Competitors should focus on clearly communicating their own unique strengths.
 Retailers that have developed sophisticated omnichannel capabilities, for example, should highlight these capabilities on Prime Day.
-Some ways to achieve this include offering promotions on products people prefer to see and touch in person before buying and promoting solutions such as click and collect.
+Some ways to achieve this, include offering promotions on products people prefer to see and touch in person before buying and promoting solutions such as click and collect.

 Retailers should also take inspiration from the ways Amazon uses Prime Day to drive Prime memberships and engagement.
 Few retailers may have the capacity for programs like Amazon Prime, but most have some variation of loyalty programs, subscriptions, or recurring touchpoints like email newsletters.
-Retailers should tailor their strategies for competing on Prime Day to drive sign-ups for these initiatives and reward existing members.
+Retailers should tailor their strategies for competing to drive sign-ups for these initiatives and reward existing members.

-How should product manufacturers leverage Prime Day?
+How should product manufacturers leverage the holiday?

 Product manufacturers should develop their own holiday strategies.
 Like retailers, product companies should know the most relevant shopping holidays for their products, and use them to look for ways to drive their own strategic initiatives.
 Manufacturers can use occasions like Prime Day for objectives such as gathering feedback on new products, experimenting with creative packaging and gift sets, and using the buzz around holidays to drive their own direct-to-consumer sales.